Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 The task was to build a  happy "twitter" with useState and useEffect in React and with a specific styling.
+I'm also using my own database built with express and Mongo DB.

 ## The problem